suthaharan/react-traverse-2021/readme.md

 export default Tasks
 ```
--- You can use fontawesome or install react icons ($ npm i react-actions)
+-- You can use fontawesome or install react icons ($ npm i react-icons) which allows you to use multiple icon sets